 Wear a properly fitted helmet

 The very basic thing to do for effective noise reduction is simply getting a helmet that correctly fits your head!
 If your helmet fits properly and is not loose, there will be less wind and noise entering the helmet, and hence, your helmet will be quieter.
-We recommend you to try out some full face helmets because they provide a comfortable, secure fit with less noise.
+We recommend trying out some full-face helmets because they provide a comfortable, secure fit with less noise.